hxAri/Kanashi/README.md

 class Main( Kanashi ):
     def __init__( self ):

-        # Also be aware that class Can doesn't
+        # Also be aware that class Base
-        # use Thread at all (Should)
+        # doesn't use Thread at all (Should)
         self.config = BaseConfig( self )
         self.request = BaseRequest( self )
         self.signin = BaseSignIn( self )